HamidHadipour/GraphBAN/README.md

 ## Introduction
 In this study, we introduce GraphBAN, a novel out-of-distribution-based CPI prediction approach using graph knowledge distillation (KD).
 GraphBAN utilizes a KD module, which includes a graph analysis component (referred to as the "teacher"), and the deep bilinear attention network (BAN).
 This framework concatenates compound and protein features by considering their pairwise local interactions.
 Additionally, it incorporates domain adaptation modules to align the interaction representations across different distributions, thus improving generalization for unseen compounds and proteins (referred to as the "student").
 GraphBAN operates on a bi-partite graph of CPIs, allowing it to make predictions for both transductive (e.g., test nodes are seen during training) and inductive (e.g., test nodes are not seen during training) links.
-Our experiments, conducted using three benchmark datasets under both transductive and inductive settings, demonstrate that GraphBAN outperforms six state-of-the-art baseline models, achieving the highest overall performance.
+Our experiments, conducted using five benchmark datasets (BioSNAP, BindingDB, KIBA, C.elegans, PDBbind 2016) under both transductive and inductive settings, demonstrate that GraphBAN outperforms six state-of-the-art baseline models, achieving the highest overall performance.

 ## Framework
 ![GraphBAN](image/new_graphban2.png)